oklog/oklog/README.md

 $ ./myservice | oklog forward ingest1 ingest2
 ```

-The forwarder lets you do some neat stuff with DNS lookups, load spreading, and so on.
-Check (TODO) for details.

 Seamless integration with popular cluster managers, like Kubernetes, is high on the priority list.
 Watch this space for drop-in solutions.